MohamedMohsen01/Superstore-Data-Analysis-Python/README.md

 # Results and Insights

-- The analysis identified four main customer groups: Home Office, Corporate, and Consumer.
+- The analysis identified 3 main customer groups: Home Office, Corporate, and Consumer.
 These groups represent the various types of customers the Super Store serves.

 - Among these groups, the largest is Consumer with 5191 Customers, followed by Corporate with 3020 Customers, and then Home Office with 1783 Customers.
 Home Office has the fewest customers.